 Special Education Courses & Curriculum in Crystal, MN

 Beacon Academy offers students in special education a range of supports and services for each of their areas of disability.
-We use small group instruction, co-teaching, one-on-one service, indirect services, and direct services to support student needs.
+We use small group instruction, one-on-one service, indirect services, and direct services to support student needs.
 When appropriate, Beacon Academy contracts with related service providers for instruction in the following areas: Speech and Language Services, Occupational Therapy, Physical Therapy, Audiological Services, Vision Services, School Psychology Services, Autism Specialist, Early Childhood Specialist, Traumatic Brain Injury Specialist, and Physical/Health Disabilities.

 Special education’s function is to ensure a Free and Appropriate Public Education (FAPE) for all eligible students identified as having a disability and who need individualized and specially designed instruction.
 The instruction is designed to meet the unique needs of a child identified with a disability through an Individualized Education Program (IEP).